dimension-sh/mkuser/README.md

 ## Configuration

 `mkuser` uses the OS defined configuration for the `useradd` command.
-On a Redhat derrived system this will be in `/etc/login.defs`.
+On a Redhat derived system this will be in `/etc/login.defs`.
 No configuration for the user is held by any `mkuser` file.

 The email template must be located at `/etc/mkuser/welcome_email.tmpl` and it uses Python's string Template format.
-Further details on the synax can be found within the [Python documentation](https://docs.python.org/3/library/string.html#template-strings).
+Further details on the syntax can be found within the [Python documentation](https://docs.python.org/3/library/string.html#template-strings).

 ## Usage